AIT-JEVis/JEFather/README.md

 git repo with submodules tracking the AIT-forks of openjevis-repos

+## Development with forks

+When using the terminology `upstream` the original repo hosted on https://github.com/OpenJEVis is meant.
+The repository hosted on https://github.com/AIT-JEVis is called `origin`.

+New code should be commited and pushed to branches in `origin` (the repo hosted at `AIT-JEVis`).
+Afterwards create a pull-request to merge the changes into the repository of `openjevis`.
+When the changes are in the master branch of openjevis the changes can be pulled from `upstream/master` into `origin/master`.

 ## Managing the repository
 automatically initialize and download the repository including the submodules with the command